neursh/filum/INSTRUCTION.md

 One instance will send over all connections to host.

-To send a packet over, compose the header, consuming 20 bytes
+To send a packet over, we must first compose the header, consuming 20 bytes.

 [0..16]: The local IP address on that `Endpoint` local machine.